tylerweston/ccc/README.md

 # CCC
 Cimple C Compiler
-Lex, Bison, and LLVM compiler for a subset of the C language.
+Flex, Bison, and LLVM compiler for a subset of the C language.
 Generates LLVM IR